willkotheimer/Smooches-Inc/README.md

 ## Motivation

 Relationships are hard.
 Asking for tasks done and chores done, even asking for what you want and need is sometimes hard.
-Smootches inc smoothes over the difficulty, by abstracting it to a kind of play ecommerce.
-A tagline for Smootches Inc borrows from the 5 love languages: "Acts of Service wrapped in Words of Affirmation".
+Smooches inc smoothes over the difficulty, by abstracting it to a kind of play ecommerce.
+A tagline for Smooches Inc borrows from the 5 love languages: "Acts of Service wrapped in Words of Affirmation".

 ## Build status